Pausansol/Camilo/README.md

 ## Overview
 One click theme change for [Sketch app](https://www.sketchapp.com/).
 It replaces layer styles, text styles and symbols from a Sketch library with the current document.
 Read the history of this plugin [here](https://medium.com/makingtuenti/camilo-our-tool-and-technique-for-one-click-brand-change-in-sketch-52-2060ae4161ae).

-## `** 🙌 New in 1.2 🙌 **`
+## `🙌 New in 1.2 🙌 `

- Now Camilo replaces symbol style overrides pointing to a external library with another set of styles from another library.
+Now Camilo replaces symbol style overrides pointing to an external library with another set of styles from another library.
+This means that it is no longer necessary to have the styles in the document where you work.
+The styles remain linked to an external library and Camilo will take care of replacing them with another external library.

 For example, it replaces layer style override "primaryColor" from Brand A Library with "primaryColor" from Brand B Library.
 Works with text and layer styles.

 ## How it works?